ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 The two data entities in each MetaboLights Study are MAF and Sample Metadata

 Metabolite Assignment File (MAF) - A TSV file containing information about the metabolites investigated in the study.
-Information regarding database accession IDs , where in the spectra the metabolite is found and data pertaining to its abundance within the study samples is present in this file.
+Information regarding database accession IDs , wherein the spectra the metabolite is found and data pertaining to its abundance within the study samples is present in this file.
 The file name is of the format : m_MTBLSxxx_POS/NEG_Sample_MS/NMR_maf.tsv.
 Example : m_MTBLS1080_POS_LC-LTQ-MS_metabolite_profiling_v2_maf.tsv

 Sample Metadata - The sample information provides all relevant facts about each sample and any controls/standards included in the study.
 There is ONE sample file corresponding to each MAF file.
 Sample metadata includes a unique sample name, organism, organism part (for controls use eg. experimental blank and solvent) and sample type (ie. control, QC, experimental sample).
 Further sample descriptors may include other columns such as Gender, Age, Treatment, etc.  The file name is of the format : a_MTBLSxxx_POS/NEG_Sample_MS/NMR.txt.Example : a_MTBLS1080_POS_LC-LTQ-MS_metabolite_profiling.txt

 Study - A study can have multiple MAF and Sample Metadata Files.
-Each study record is assigned a unique MetaboLights Identifier (MTBLSxxx).A Dataset represents a curated collection of MAF and it's corresponding Sample Metadata.
-To enforce this dataset definition, on Polly, each dataset is denoted using a unique ID of the format MTBLSxxx_m_MTBLSxxx_POS/NEG_Sample_MS/NMR.For example, MTBLS100_m_dwhsaliva_metabolite_profiling_NMR_spectroscopy would translate to a collection of saliva samples from the study MTBLS100 processed using the NMR Spectroscopy protocol.On Polly, you can find all the information corresponding to a dataset in one place (i.e. one GCT file) which includes, study metadata (title, description, author, disease, organism, etc.), sample metadata, and abundance data.
-This saves a considerable amount of time and effort in finding relevant metadata and mapping it to the abundance data which can be better spent on the analysis of data.Moreover, each dataset has been annotated with study metadata fields such as disease, organism, Ion Mode, tissue, and dataset ID that can be used to identify relevant dataset(s) on Polly.
+Each study record is assigned a unique MetaboLights Identifier (MTBLSxxx).A Dataset represents a curated collection of MAF and its corresponding Sample Metadata.
+To enforce this dataset definition, on Polly, each dataset is denoted using a unique ID of the format MTBLSxxx_m_MTBLSxxx_POS/NEG_Sample_MS/NMR.For example, MTBLS100_m_dwhsaliva_metabolite_profiling_NMR_spectroscopy would translate to a collection of saliva samples from the study MTBLS100 processed using the NMR Spectroscopy protocol.
+On Polly, you can find all the information corresponding to a dataset in one place (i.e. one GCT file) which includes, study metadata (title, description, author, disease, organism, etc.), sample metadata, and abundance data.
+This saves a considerable amount of time and effort in finding relevant metadata and mapping it to the abundance data which can be better spent on the analysis of data.
+Moreover, each dataset has been annotated with study metadata fields such as disease, organism, Ion Mode, tissue, and dataset ID that can be used to identify relevant dataset(s) on Polly.

 **Types of Omics Datasets**